Virginia Unpaid Overtime Attorney & Wage Lawyer

 - You receive comp (compensatory) time off instead of overtime pay.

-- You are mistakenly misclassified as an exempt worker and do not receive any overtime pay.
+- You are misclassified as an exempt worker or an independent contractor and do not receive any overtime pay.

 - You are required to work “off the clock” either before clocking in or after clocking out. (e.g. required training or changing clothes while clocked out).